 Get help now Make a donation

-Some perinatal mental health problems have clear causes.
-For others, it may be less obvious.
-And in many cases, it can be a combination of factors.
-This page explains some of the more common causes.
+Some mental health problems have clear triggers in pregnancy or after a new baby.
+For others it may be less obvious.
+There's often a combination of factors.

 Your experience of mental health will be personal to you.
 As will your experience of being pregnant and having a baby.